-However, according to an industry research, more than 80% of data within any organization is categorized as unstructured or ‘Dark Data’ i.e. most of it is locked in various documents flowing across different business units.
+However, according to industry research, more than 80% of data within any organization is categorized as unstructured or ‘Dark Data’ i.e. most of it is locked in various documents flowing across different business units.
 These documents can be in various forms- emails, text, PDF, scanned docs, mobile captured docs, WhatsApp messages, etc.

-For example, if you were to consider the “invoice processing” within an enterprise – large sized companies will have multiple vendors generating numerous invoices which need to be processed manually – read and extract data before proceeding to clearance and payment.
+For example, if you were to consider the “invoice processing” within an enterprise – large-sized companies will have multiple vendors generating numerous invoices which need to be processed manually – read and extract data before proceeding to clearance and payment.

-All the steps involved in this business workflow can work smoothly only after the first step of manually digitizing the paper invoice, which takes time and effort, and is error prone.
+All the steps involved in this business workflow can work smoothly only after the first step of manually digitizing the paper invoice, which takes time and effort, and is error-prone.
 Imagine how this process would be transformed with automation?
-The amount of time and man hours saved and the levels of efficiency and accuracy achieved?
+The amount of time and man-hours saved and the levels of efficiency and accuracy achieved?

 This is where Intelligent Document Processing could make the difference…

 Intelligent Document Processing (IDP) is a solution that converts unstructured data locked in documents to structured data.
-The platform uses a combination of OCR, ICR, NLP (Natural Language Processing) and enhanced cognitive vision capabilities augmented by humans to provide an improved business experience.
+The platform uses a combination of OCR, ICR, NLP (Natural Language Processing), and enhanced cognitive vision capabilities augmented by humans to provide an improved business experience.

-When IDP came into existence, it became visible why this would be a game changer, and help companies stay ahead of their competition.
-While this holds true across industries, Insurance and Banking are known to be heavy on documentation – forms, orders, policies, customer based communication and so on, most of which are executed by humans.
+When IDP came into existence, it became visible why this would be a game-changer, and help companies stay ahead of their competition.
+While this holds true across industries, Insurance and Banking are known to be heavy on documentation – forms, orders, policies, customer-based communication and so on, most of which are executed by humans.

-The Intelligent Document Processing system has been created to smartly capture, recognize, classify and extract information from across documents.
+The Intelligent Document Processing system has been created to smartly capture, recognize, classify, and extract information from across documents.
 Subsequently, the extracted data is sent across to the relevant document workflows for further review and processing.
 Some of the technologies involved in the process are Natural Language Processing (NLP), Computer Vision (CV), and Machine Learning.

 An IDP solution is broken down into three key techniques –

-Pre-extraction, Extraction and Post-Extraction.
+Pre-extraction, Extraction, and Post-Extraction.

 BENEFITS OF IDP

 How has Intelligent Document processing changed the way you view the business processes?
-With the mounting pressure to optimise resources, reduce costs, increase efficiency and comply with the ever-changing regulations and meet/exceed customer experience, there is a definite strain on the business operations, especially ones that rely on unstructured information – documents, e-mails and even images or videos.
+With the mounting pressure to optimise resources, reduce costs, increase efficiency, and comply with the ever-changing regulations and meet/exceed customer experience, there is a definite strain on the business operations, especially ones that rely on unstructured information – documents, e-mails, and even images or videos.
 Adoption of IDP can bring the following benefits to your business:

 INSURANCE – Data collection is a crucial aspect of any business, more so in the case of insurance.
-The business relies heavily on manual intervention, but the flip side to this is investment in time and cost.
+The business relies heavily on manual intervention, but the flip side to this is the investment in time and cost.
 IDP with its automation process will help address these challenges and achieve high levels of accuracy, compliance, and customer satisfaction.

 BANKING – Unlike the earlier days, banks today have shifted to a self-service model.
-Customers can access information, reach out to an executive or have their queries clarified through a mobile/web app.
+Customers can access information, reach out to an executive, or have their queries clarified through a mobile/web app.
 Similarly, onboarding, loan application processes are going through a transformation with IDP systems.
 All these changes ensure data captured is collated and analysed correctly and key information is extracted and stored in a secure database.

 HEALTHCARE – The healthcare industry faces the biggest challenge when it comes to documentation – patient records.
 Ensuring they are maintained in the right order, and being able to access necessary data is the need of the hour.
-Digitization, and moving to a non paper format is the only way to achieve this.
+Digitization, and moving to a non-paper format is the only way to achieve this.
 With IDP, the entire industry benefits – patients and medical professionals have access to data and can update the same as and when there is a change.
-This helps enhance trust between the two parties and smooth flow of business as well.
+This helps enhance trust between the two parties and a smooth flow of business as well.